Clinical Studies: Photobiomodulation Therapy for Fertility and Reproductive Health

 In this in vitro study, Low-Level Laser Therapy (LLLT) (now known as Photobiomodulation PBM), was able to improve oocyte quality.
 Authors found that a local application of LLLT modulates follicular dynamics by regulating apoptosis and the vascular stability in the ovary.
 The authors concluded that LLLT might become a novel and useful tool in the treatment of several pathologies, including female reproductive disorders.

-Effectiveness of low level laser therapy for treating male infertility (Photobiomodulation therapy for male fertility) (Moskvin et al, 2018).
+Effectiveness of low level laser therapy for treating male infertility (Moskvin et al, 2018).

 In this paper the authors observed the leading factors that cause male infertility are urogenital infections, disorders of the immune system, testicular and prostate pathology, as well as endocrine disorders.
 The literature review showed that Photobiomodulation Therapy for Fertility is beneficial in treating male infertility, because laser can significantly improve the survival, motility and speed of movement of spermatozoa.
 Laser therapy of patients with prostatitis and vesiculitis can eliminate infiltrative-exudative changes, improve reproductive and copulatory functions.